Siva-003/Simple-Interest-Calculator---Shell-Script/README.md

-This repository contains a shell script to calculate simple interest.
+This repository contains a shell script to calculate simple interest